Atheros: Free and open-source software support

 Support for Atheros devices on Linux and FreeBSD once relied on the hobbyist project MadWifi, originally created by Sam Leffler and later supported by Greg Chesson.
 MadWifi later evolved into ath5k.
-In July 2008, Atheros released an open-source Linux driver called ath9k for their 802.11n devices.
-Atheros also released some source from their binary HAL under ISC license to add support for their abg chips.
+In July 2008, Atheros released an open-source Linux driver called ath9k for its 802.11n devices.
+Atheros also released some source from its binary HAL under ISC license to add support for its abg chips.
 Atheros has since been actively contributing towards the ath9k driver in Linux.
 Atheros has also been providing documentation and assistance to the FreeBSD community to enable updated support for 802.11n chipsets in FreeBSD-9.0 and up.

 The flexibility and openness of ath9k makes it a prime candidate for experiments around improving Wi-Fi.
 It is the first subject of a FQ-CoDel-based radio fairness improvement experiment by Make-Wifi-Fast.
 The driver has also been modified by radio hobbyists to broadcast in licensed frequency bands.

 The article comparison of open-source wireless drivers lists free and open-source software drivers available for all Qualcomm Atheros IEEE 802.11 chipsets.
 The most recent generations of Atheros wireless cards (802.11ac and 802.11ax) require non-free binary blob firmware to work, whereas earlier generations generally do not require non-free firmware.

 Atheros was featured in OpenBSD's songs that relate to the ongoing efforts of freeing non-free devices.